 The commissions of the '90s, Binder cautions, were a different time.
 For one thing, she says, Kerrey and Danforth were centrist members of the Senate.

 "Look around the Senate today — where are those centrists?
-The parties weren't terribly close in the 1990s, but they've moved even further away since then."
+The parties weren't terribly close in the 1990s, but they've moved even further away since then," she says.

 Another difference: By 1997, the economy was booming.
 There wasn't a sense of urgency to make substantial budget or entitlement cuts.

-"The stakes are pretty high today," she says.
+"The stakes are pretty high today," Binder says.

 Has a group like the supercommittee ever been successful?